Psi Upsilon: Fraternity firsts

-Notable alumni
+Symbols

+Psi Upsilon's badge is a diamond, with the fraternity's emblem on clasped hands and the Greek letters ΨΥ.
+Its pledge pin is a garnet and gold diamond.

+The fraternity's motto is "Unto us has befallen a mighty friendship".
+Psi Upsilon's colors are garnet and gold.
+Its flower is the Alstroemeria liley.
+Its symbol is the diamond and its mascot is the owl.
+The fraternity's publication is The Diamond of Psi Upsilon.
+Its nickname is Psi U.

 Chapters

+The fraternity has chartered fifty chapters at colleges and universities throughout North America, some of which are inactive.

+Governance

-Most chapters of Psi Upsilon retain the same type of governance: a president, two vice-presidents, a recording secretary, and a treasurer.
-The President presides over all meetings and enforces obedience to the Constitution and to the chapter bylaws.
-The First Vice President is the internal vice president and helps maintain an efficient system of communication among the brothers.
-The Second Vice President is the external vice president and serves as coordinator for public relations.
-Chapter may also have other leadership positions.
+Most chapters of Psi Upsilon retain the same type of governance: a president, two vice presidents, a recording secretary, and a treasurer.
+Its president presides over all meetings and enforces obedience to the constitution and the chapter bylaws.
+The first vice president is the internal vice president and helps maintain an efficient system of communication among the brothers.
+The second vice president is the external vice president and serves as coordinator for public relations.
+The chapter may also have other leadership positions.

+Its national headquarters is located at 3003 East 96th Street in Indianapolis, Indiana.